Island facts

 Is Bere Island interconnected to the mainland?

-Bere Island receives the majority of its energy from the national grid through a subsea cable from the mainland.
+Bere Island receives most of its energy from the national grid through a subsea cable from the mainland.
 Some houses already use renewable energy like windmills and PV solar panels to generate electricity.
-The island is served by two ferries all year round, but many people use their own boats as we have a very sheltered harbour.
+The island is served by two ferries all year round, but many people use their boats as we have a very sheltered harbour.
 On the island, people use private cars or the community bus.
-The majority of houses are heated with oil and coal, while some are now using heat pumps.
+Most houses are heated with oil and coal, while some are now using heat pumps.

 The journey to clean energy

-Bere Island has an energy group that is working with the sustainable energy authority of Ireland to produce an energy master plan that will guide the islanders on their journey.
+Bere Island has energy group is working with Ireland's sustainable energy authority to produce an energy master plan that will guide the islanders on their journey.